CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 ## Way 3 = Way 2 + Way 1

 Nothing prevent you from combining Way 1 and Way 2 together.
-You can start by playing Project Diva, then you go to Way 1 and listen to songs that are not included in Project Diva.
-Chance is that Project Diva can save you a lots of time listening songs before 2017, so that you can focus on listening songs after 2017.
+You can start by playing Project DIVA, then you go to Way 1 and listen to songs that are not included in Project DIVA.
+Chance is that Project DIVA can save you a lots of time listening songs before 2017, so that you can focus on listening songs after 2017.

 > This is also how I get familiar in Vocaloid 😂

 ## Summary

-Basically, you have two options to get familiar with Vocaloid.
+Basically, you have two options to find famous Vocaloid songs.
 You can either listen famous Vocaloid songs in a priorities way, or you can play music games.
 Of course, you can combine both of ways together if you want.
+No matter what way you choose, you will get familiar with Vocaloid and the history.

 That's all for this post.
 I hope you enjoy reading it and find it helpful.
 If you have any questions or suggestions, please leave a comment below, or hit the "Report issue" link below to leave a comment in the GitHub Discussions.
 Any feedback is welcome.